What Critical Skill Set Attributes Should a Comedian Possess to Slay an Audience?

 If a comedian can’t get the laughs they want when they hit the stage, it means that the process they are using is failing them.

-Now that most everyone has a smartphone, it truly only takes a small amount of knowledge to be able to conduct a performance evaluation on your stand-up comedy act (or anyone else’s) in order know objectively where you stand and the parts of your act you need to focus on first.
+Now that most everyone has a smartphone, it truly only takes a small amount of knowledge to be able to conduct a performance evaluation on your stand-up comedy act (or anyone else’s) to know objectively where you stand and the parts of your act you need to focus on first.

 Every comedian has 100% control over the process they use to develop and deliver their stand-up comedy material.